bissan-sameeh/CaptapApp/README.md

 ## 📄 Notes

-This repository is intended for **portfolio and architectural demonstration purposes**.
+This repository is intended for **portfolio and architectural demonstration purposes only**.
 Proprietary business logic and full production code are intentionally excluded.

----

 ⭐ If you find this project useful or interesting, feel free to star the repository.